IBM/AutoMLPipeline.jl/README.md

 # output should always be a dataframe as well as the input for fit! and transform!.
 # This is necessary so that the pipeline passes the dataframe format consistently to
 # its filters/transformers/learners.
 Once you have this filter, you can use
-# it as part of the pipeline together with existing learners and filters.
+# it as part of the pipeline together with the other learners and filters.
 ```

 ### Feature Requests and Contributions